machinekoder/pickit-docs/docs/support/pickit-system-software-upgrades.rst

 To upgrade your system follow these steps:

-.. note:: Before proceeding with the upgrade, make sure your setup and product files are saved.
+- Before proceeding with the upgrade, make sure your setup and product files are saved.

 - Download the latest version of Pickit here_.
 - Press the **Settings** button in the top bar of Pickit's web interface.